abdulbadii/smart-directories-navigation/README.md

 g 0{nth}-{Nth}
 remove every dir. index in the range nth to Nth index of dir. stack

-g 00
+g -c
 clean up all dir. stack

+g ,,
+refresh i.e. update the terminal printout of dir. stack which is cleaned up from duplicate and inexistant directories

+g [optionally any g option/command] ,
+toggle hiding or showing the directory stack list ouput onto prompt string
+if an optional command given, execute it first before but if the toggling is to hide it'll still lastly show dir. stack list and will hide it on the next command prompt
+so naturally, `g ,` is merely to toggle hide or show the directory stack list, not at all to go into $HOME directory first

 g \<Bash command line\>
 any CLI with an executable whose argument can be obtained from the dir. stack being referenced
 For the purpose of get more its various selection, append // to the argument.
 This won't make it immediately executed, instead it'd get into readline which is ready to do what Bash command prompt is, e.g: modify the argument string, (executable) path auto completion, etc

-g [optionally any g option/command] ,
-toggle hiding or showing the directory stack list ouput onto prompt string
-if an optional command given, execute it first before but if the toggling is to hide it'll still lastly show dir. stack list and will hide it on the next command prompt
-so naturally, the mere `g`, in which `g ,` just to toggle hide or show the directory stack list, not at all to mean and go into $HOME directory first